Skip to main content

 • First-Time Owners: Possible with preparation — cooperative temperament helps, but shedding and health costs are significant

-• Families with Kids: Excellent fit — typically gentle, patient, and tolerant in well-socialized homes
+• Families with Kids: Very good fit — typically gentle, patient, and tolerant in well-socialized homes

 • Active Households: Moderate fit — enjoys regular activity but is usually less intense than many other working breeds

-• Low-Energy Homes: Possible — not as demanding as working breeds, but still needs daily walks
+• Low-Energy Homes: Possible — calmer than many working breeds, but still needs daily walks

 Quick take: Is a Bernese Mountain Dog right for you?